droundy/internment/README.md

 either hash or compare for equality (just a pointer comparison).
 Data is also automatically de-duplicated.

-You have two options with the internment crate:
+You have three options with the internment crate:

 1. `Intern`, which will never free your data.
 This means that an `Intern` is `Copy`, so you can make as many copies of the pointer